BrandonCorey/js_139/study_guide.md

+## Creation Phase / Executuion Phase ##
+The two phases the JS engine goes through to run our code
+- Creation --> Stores references to all variables and notes their scope
+  - Also initalizes `var` declarations to `undefined` and `function` declarations to their function objects
+- Exeuction --> Interpreter executes our code, line by line

 ## `var` statement ##
 `var` keyword can be used to declare variables.
 Variables declared with `var` are:
 - function scoped